For LGBTQ+ intended parents navigating IVF, donor, and surrogacy decisions

 5-Session Core Consultation Bundle : $3000

-Designed for intended parents who want a structured, high-yield series that supports real decisions—without committing to open-ended therapy.
-Ongoing individual and/or couples therapy is available afterward if helpful.
+Designed for intended parents who want a structured, high-yield series that supports real decisions without committing to open-ended therapy.
+Ongoing individual or couples therapy is available afterward, by choice, never by requirement.

 745 Boylston Street, Suite 405